Furikuda/bork/docs/deployment/automated-local.rst

 mechanism to keep the script from blowing up whenever a random USB thumb drive is connected.
 It is not meant as a security mechanism.
-Mounting file systems and reading repository data exposes additional attack surfaces (kernel file system drivers, possibly user space services and Borg itself).
+Mounting file systems and reading repository data exposes additional attack surfaces (kernel file system drivers, possibly user space services and Bork itself).
 On the other hand, someone standing right next to your computer can attempt a lot of attacks, most of which are easier to do than e.g. exploiting file systems (installing a physical key logger, DMA attacks, stealing the machine, ...).

-Borg ensures that backups are not created on random drives that "just happen" to contain a Borg repository.
+Bork ensures that backups are not created on random drives that "just happen" to contain a Bork repository.
 If an unknown unencrypted repository is encountered, then the script aborts (BORG_UNKNOWN_UNENCRYPTED_REPO_ACCESS_IS_OK=no).

-Backups are only created on hard drives that contain a Borg repository that is either known (by ID) to your machine or you are using encryption and the passphrase of the repository has to match the passphrase supplied to Borg.
+Backups are only created on hard drives that contain a Bork repository that is either known (by ID) to your machine or you are using encryption and the passphrase of the repository has to match the passphrase supplied to Bork.